turingschool/front-end-curriculum/projects/weathrly.md

 ## Phase five

 * Add autocomplete functionality to your search input
 * import your completeMe into your Weathrly project.
-Populate it with the supplied list of city/states and zip codes.
+Populate it with this [list of city/states](https://drive.google.com/file/d/0B7Bgu1dKc7BzSVRjb2xMS0R5M2M/view?usp=sharing).
 When a user starts typing in a city/state or zip code display a list of possible suggestions using your completeMe's suggest function.

 ## Extensions